-STRATEGIC LONG RANGE PLAN FOR HEAVY ION AND SPIN PHYSICS
+STRATEGIC LONG-RANGE PLAN FOR HEAVY ION AND SPIN PHYSICS

 Executive Summary:

 From the beginning of the relativistic heavy ion research in the early 1970’s, JINR has been an important player with its on-site program at the Synchrophasotron, and then Nuclotron , and its participation in the heavy ion program at the CERN-SPS first in WA98, and NA49, then in ALICE.
 The Spin physics was also a key program at the Synchrophasotron and has been expanded at the Nuclotron.
 Both these research areas have been the source for the Mega-Science project NICA and the Long Range Plan presented below.
 The dominant tasks in the near and long-term future are: